📬 Daily Brief: Bed Bath & Bankruptcy

 Radiation can sterilize mosquitoes by altering their DNA.
 Argentina is using the method to combat a raging dengue fever outbreak.

 Our best wishes for a productive day.
 Send any news, comments, I Can Believe It’s Butter, and King Edward VIII’s beer to talk@qz.com.
 Reader support makes Quartz available to all—become a member.
-Today’s Daily Brief was brought to you by Morgan Haefner.
+Today’s Daily Brief was brought to you by Morgan Haefner and Samanth Subramanian.